wintoncode/Winton.DomainModelling.Abstractions/README.md

 Some recommendations on designing errors:
 * Try not to create custom errors that are too granular.
 Model them as you would entities and use the language of the domain model to guide their creation.
 The concept should make sense to a domain expert.
 * The title should be the same for all instances of the error.
 The details are where instance specific information can be provided.
 If you are creating a custom error, make the title static and only let clients customise the details.
 See implementations of errors in this library for examples.
-* Don't use them for non-domain errors.
+* Only use them for domain errors.
 Exceptions should still be used for system failures, such as network requests, and programming errors.

 ### `Error`